 Scheduling Note: Normally, as described in the following paragraphs, I offer developmental and content editing, copyediting, and editorial assessment services.
-From January 2021 until late February 2021, I will limit that to copyediting projects because in March 2021, I will be taking time off to relocate cross-country.
+Between July and September 2021, I will be taking time off to relocate cross-country.
 After I am settled in my new location, I will again accept developmental editing, content editing and editorial assessment assignments in addition to copyediting, and will note that here in my profile.
 Please read on to learn about my editing experience and the full range of my editing services!

 My book credits include titles in film, music, and vocal instruction; artistic and athletic self-improvement and inspiration; entertainer and celebrity memoirs; personal advice and self-help; and nutrition and alternative healthcare (see Portfolio below).
 Several of my projects were wonderful stories of how someone skilled in their field--a celebrity, artist, health investigator, entrepreneur or teacher--came to develop their own new approach, method or technique that led to rewarding success and a notable advance in their field or profession.

 I call my editorial approach “comprehensive" editing (also known as content editing) because I strive to tailor my work to your individual needs and help improve many aspects of the manuscript.
 Every manuscript requires somewhat different attention, so I try to understand the author’s vision and purpose, recognize the manuscript’s current condition, see what can be improved, and communicate and implement the solutions.